|

 (containing no elevation data) are converted into .gpx-files with the

-elevation data added.
-That should produce far more consistent altitudes
+existing gps-track.
+That should produce more

 of waypoints and tracks then by own gps-recording.